infinity0/msg-notes/index.rst

 shutdown.
 There are multiple *other* partners, each of which may try to act against each other.
-This demands additional security requirements, such as ensuring that everyone sees the same consistent view of the session, and that members can only read a partial view of the entire session, namely between the time(s) they join and part. [#N1]_
+This demands additional security requirements, such as ensuring that everyone sees the same consistent view of the session, and that members can read the session only between the time(s) they join and part.
+[#Npart]_ We also work towards the premise that every member knows the session membership, again only during their participation in the session. [#Npriv]_

-In this document, we discuss these core theoretical issues, and outline some approachs for dealing with them.
+In this document, we discuss these core theoretical issues, and outline some approaches for dealing with them.
 We assume a relatively-efficient broadcast operation, that costs near-constant time with the number of participants.
+We consider both synchronous and asynchronous sessions and the security properties we can achieve for each.
+Our model is that for the latter, latency is high and that it's normal for members to sometimes be absent (i.e. unable to respond) independently of other members.

-First, we present a scheme for representing the distributed nature of group communication - namely a causal order of messages, encoded by unforgeable immutable pointers. [#N2]_ This protects against network attacks (reorder, replay, drop of messages) as well as simplifying the problem of freshness.
+First, we present a scheme for representing the distributed nature of group communication - namely a causal order of messages, encoded by unforgeable immutable pointers. [#Nhash]_ This protects against network attacks (reorder, replay, drop of messages) as well as simplifying the problem of freshness.
 It protects against malicious insiders, enforcing session transcript consistency between all members.
 We also discuss human interfaces for this, including how